RaphaelRochet/arch-update/README.md

 # arch-update
-Update indicator for Arch Linux and GNOME Shell
+Update indicator for Crystal Linux and GNOME Shell

 ## Warning for Gnome 42
 Default update command tries to run "gnome-terminal".